hypothesis/h/docs/hacking/install.rst

 -  Python_ v2.7
 -  Node_ v4+ and its package manager, npm

-You'll also need to run, at a minimum, these external services:
+You'll also need to run these external services:

 .. include:: services.rst